-Adaptogenic herbs are a class of plants that possess natural healing abilities when it comes to stress.
-Research has shown that holy basil, licorice root and other herbs can help the body respond to stressors by normalizing physiological functions that occur stressful situations.
-Adding adaptogens to your daily routine can help reduce long-term cortisol levels, fight adrenal fatigue and help your body better respond to stress.
+Adaptogens.
+You’ve heard the word thrown around a lot lately.
+But why are they so amazing?
+Simply, adaptogens support the body’s ability to handle stress, both emotional and physical.
+You see, adaptogenic herbs are a class of plants that possess natural healing abilities when it comes to stress.
+For example, research has shown that holy basil, licorice root, and other herbs can help the body respond to stressors by normalizing its functions during stressful situations.
+Also, adding adaptogens to your daily routine can not only help reduce long-term cortisol levels, but also fight adrenal fatigue.
+(1)

 Adaptogenic Herbs That Fight Stress

 Adaptogenic herbs include Panax ginseng, which has been researched for decades.
 In fact, a notable study from 1969 even refers the new term “adaptogen” when researching the benefits of Panax ginseng.
 (2) So this is not a new thing!
 More recently, research on Panax ginseng supports the ancient beliefs that adaptogenic herbs can help combat stress.
 Furthermore, this study concluded that the Panax ginseng was more effective than Ginko Biloba at protecting against stress.
 Researchers found that ginseng was able to reduce adrenal gland weight, blood glucose levels, and trigylcerides, as well as an enzyme called creatine kinase.
 As an adaptogenic herb, ginseng can help improve mood and blood sugar levels, as well.
 (3)

 2. Holy Basil